-- Current campus residents who wish to reside off-campus for the following year are required to attend an Off-Campus Living Workshop on December 2 or 3, or March 4 or 19.
+- Current campus residents who wish to reside off-campus for the following year are required to attend an Off-Campus Living Workshop on December 8 or 9, 2014 , or March X or XX, 2015 .
 These workshops will be in Winter Hall from 9:00-10:00PM.
 Students who aleady reside off-campus are not required to attend, unless they have been specifically asked to do so.
 Students who plan to study away-abroad during the Spring semester should plan to attend one of the December workshops if they wish to reside off-campus next year.

 - The limit for each semester is usually reached in April during housing sign-ups for next year.
 Note: some students reserve off-campus for only a single semester due to study abroad or early graduation plans.
 Once the limit is reached, subsequent requests are waitlisted.
 See Waitlists for information on how we manage the waitlists.